R.L. Polk & Company

 R. L. Polk & Company was a provider of business and marketing information to the automotive industry, insurance companies, and related businesses.
 It was based in Southfield, Michigan with operations in several other countries, including Canada, Germany, the United Kingdom, France, Japan, China and Australia.
 Its business-to-business marketing services included PolkInsight, the National Vehicle Population Profile (NVPP), Blackburn / Polk Marketing Services Inc. (BPMSI), Polk Dealer Marketing Manager, The Ultimate Perspective (T.U.P), Polk Canada Net, Polk Vehicle Lifecycle System, Polk CrossSell Reports, and Polk Total Market Predictor (Polk TMP).
-From 1999 it was the owner of the vehicle data service Carfax.
+From 1999, it was the owner of the vehicle data service Carfax.

-Polk was acquired by IHS Markit in 2013, who were themselves acquired by S&P Global in 2022.
+Polk was acquired by IHS Markit in 2013, which was acquired by S&P Global in 2022.